-- Before presenting, take a look at yourself in the mirror or on camera-make sure you have your up-close and personal face on."
-Women... attention to make-up. - 2.
-Sit comfortably in your chair (no standing) and make eye contact with camera. - Use a laptop or desktop computer, rather than a phone and make sure your screen is tilted correctly...we don't want to see your nostrils or the top of your head. - Watch the facial expressions on your audience grid... are they engaged, smiling, laughing, nodding heads... - 5.
+- 1. Before presenting, take a look at yourself in the mirror, make sure you have your upclose and personal face on."
+Women... attention to make-up. - Sit comfortably in your chair (no standing) and make eye contact with camera - 3.
+Use a laptop or desktop computer, rather than a phone and make sure your screen is tilted correctly...we don't want to see your nostrils or the top of your head. - Watch the facial expressions on your grid... are they engaged, smiling, laughing, nodding heads... - 5.
 Smile and speak clearly, modulate your tempo for emphasis.